Event Planner Fee Structure

-For the following explanations and examples, let's assume you want to earn on average $75 per hour for your services.
+For the following explanations and examples, let's assume you want to earn an average $75 per hour for your services.

 Fees Based on a Flat Project Rate

 For example, assume you are being hired to organize a one-day historic city tour for 15 guests.
-Your client wants you to quote a flat fee for transportation, a private guide, lunch and any/all admission fees to venues; however, she also asks that you provide a high-level breakdown of each expense item.
+Your client wants you to quote a flat fee for transportation, a private guide, lunch and any/all admission fees to venues.
+However, they also ask that you provide a high-level breakdown of each expense item.

 Fees Based on a Percentage of Expenses

-On average, most qualified event planners should feel comfortable with charging between 15-20% of the total cost of an event as part of their fee.
+On average, event planners should charge between 15-20% of the total cost of an event as part of their fee.
 Depending on the complexity of the program and amount of time it takes to plan and execute an event, sometimes this is enough to cover a planner’s entire cost and source of profit.

 For example, assume you are being hired to organize a private dinner at an exclusive restaurant for 40 guests with an average of $175 per person.
 Let's estimate that it takes you a total of 15 hours to meet with your client, plan, attend and complete all follow up on this event.
 If you charge a rate of 18% of total expenses, you will earn just a little more than your targeted hourly rate of $75/hour: